 It is possible that these verification analyses themselves contain errors.
 The purpose of a verification report is to attempt to independently verify the results presented in the original article and do not represent the last word on error detection.
 Equally, perhaps there is some way to reproduce the original results (e.g., of the meta-analysis) in a way that I have not considered, and my not being able to reproduce them does not necessarily mean they are non-reproducible in some absolute manner.
 Verification attempts are in general enhanced with access to the original code.
-Unfortunately, however, the first author of the original article declined to share their code.
+Unfortunately, however, the first-and-corresponding author of the original article did not share their code upon request (see the ‘Correspondence and source of the original code’ section).
 Future research on error detection in meta-analyses

 The recommendations of much of the previous meta-science research on errors in meta-analyses have been recommendations to the authors of meta-analyses themselves on how to prevent errors (e.g., Lakens et al., 2016; López-Nicolás et al., 2022).
 Relatively fewer recommendations, or indeed general strategies, have been made for researchers engaged in error detection.
 Kadlec et al. (2023) provide an excellent example of this, with both descriptions of their general error detection strategies and concrete recommendations such as regarding Standardized Mean Difference effect sizes (e.g., Cohen’s d, Hedges’ g) that are larger than 3 with great suspicion.
 The current research offers some additional suggestions and guiding principles for error detection in meta-analyses: